google/koladata/docs/api_reference.md

   until the result is a DataItem (i.e. a rank-0 DataSlice) containing a single nested List.

-  The specified `db` is used to create any new Lists, and is the DataBag of the result DataSlice.
-If `db` is not specified, a new DataBag is created for this purpose.

   Args:
     x: the DataSlice to implode
     ndim: the number of implosion operations to perform
     itemid: Optional ITEMID DataSlice used as ItemIds of the resulting lists.
-    db: optional DataBag where Lists are created from

   Returns:
     DataSlice of nested Lists